 8. Marco Antonio Barrera vs Juan Manuel Marquez, March 17, 2007: In round seven, Barrera connected with a perfectly timed counter right hand that dropped “Dinamita” to all fours.
 Instead of going immediately to a neutral corner, Barrera stood over Marquez, hesitated for a moment, and then blasted Marquez in the side of the head with another right hand.
 As a result, the legitimate knockdown was waved off by referee Jay Nady who then deducted a point from the champion for the sucker punch.
 Marquez went on to win the decision.
 [Ed.
 Note: Check out the link for more Barrera fouls and cheap shots.
 Cuz Barrera is a bad ass!]

 7. Derrick Gainer vs Freddie Norwood, Sept.
 9, 2000: One of the dirtiest fights in recent memory, involving pushing, shoving, headlocks, rabbit punches, body slams, butting, kidney punches and enough low blows to make even Andrew Golota wince.
 The ref completely lost control of this one.
 But the crowning cheap shot happened right at the end, as Gainer landed a vicious retaliatory low blow when the referee was restraining Norwood and had pinned his arms.
-“Lil Hagler” couldn’t recover and, for reasons Stephen Hawking wouldn’t be able to make sense of, the fight was awarded to Gainer.
+“Lil Hagler” couldn’t recover and, for reasons Stephen Hawking wouldn’t be able to understand, the fight was awarded to Gainer.

 6. Billy Dib vs Kenichi Yamaguchi, July 9, 2009: In a five star, Hall of Shame example of incompetent officiating, Australian Billy Dib was somehow awarded a first round TKO victory after punching Yamaguchi in the face while he was on the canvas.
 Having already suffered a knockdown earlier in the fight, a frustrated Dib rushed Yamaguchi who lost his balance and fell to his knees.
 Dib then blindsided his opponent with a left hand right in front of the Australian referee who then deemed Yamaguchi unfit to continue and, incredibly, awarded the bout to Dib.